Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 {% endnavtab %}
 {% navtab Kubernetes in the Cloud%}

-## Kubernetes in the Cloud
+## Kubernetes in the cloud

-This path will guide you through deploying {{site.base_gateway}} to a cloud hosted Kubernetes cluster you have already built.
+These instructions will guide you through deploying {{site.base_gateway}} to a cloud hosted Kubernetes cluster you have already built.
 Please ensure your local system and your Kubernetes cluster meet the dependency criteria listed below before continuing.

 {:.note}
-> Please note that it is recommended to first try the Docker Desktop or Kind Kubernetes local deploys before proceeding to build on a cloud hosted kubernetes cluster if possible.
+> Please note that it is recommended to first try the Docker Desktop or Kind Kubernetes local deploys before proceeding to build on a cloud hosted kubernetes cluster.

 ## Dependencies